 When you discover that drip of dye, as soon as possible, rub heavy-duty liquid laundry detergent (Tide and Persil) into the stain using a soft brush and then rinse well.

-Fill a sink with cool water and add oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) following package directions.
+Fill a sink with cool water and add oxygen-based bleach (brand names include OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) following package directions.
 Submerge the garment and allow it to soak at least eight hours or overnight.
 If the stain is gone, launder as usual.
 If slight traces remain, repeat the process with a fresh oxygen bleach/water solution.

 If the stain remains after a couple of rounds of soaking and the garment is white, mix a solution of one-gallon water and 1/4 cup chlorine bleach.
 Allow the garment to soak for 15 minutes—no longer.
 Prolonged soaking can weaken the fabric.
 Rinse well with plenty of cool, fresh water.

 If the stain remains after following either of these treatments, the dye cannot be removed.

 Again, treat the hair dye stain as soon as possible.
-Begin by mixing a solution of 1 quart of water, 1/2 teaspoon liquid dishwashing soap and 1 tablespoon plain non-sudsing ammonia in a plastic or glass container.
+Begin by mixing a solution of 1 quart of water, 1/2 teaspoon liquid dishwashing soap and 1 tablespoon plain ammonia in a plastic or glass container.
 Submerge the stained area and allow the stain to soak for 15 minutes.
 Remove the fabric from the solution and rub from the back to loosen the dye from fabric.
 Soak an additional 15 minutes.
 Rinse well before transferring to the next cleaning solution.

 In a separate glass or plastic container, mix 1-quart warm water and 1 tablespoon distilled white vinegar.
 Allow the stained area to soak for 30 minutes.
 Launder garment as usual.

 If the stain remains, then fill a sink with cool water and add oxygen-based bleach following package directions.
 Submerge the garment and allow it to soak at least eight hours or overnight.
 Repeat if needed.

 Removing Dye from Upholstery and Carpet